scritty1249/shiftLLC/PATCH.md

-### Seventh update patch notes
+### Eighth update patch notes
 # Additions
+- Button animations (bouncy responsiveness)
-- Buttons for adding courses
+- Placeholder CSS for carousel
-- Response when courses are add (this is a placeholder behavior)
+- Contact / Socials section at the bottom of every page
+- Contact / Socials styles
-- Overhauled page layout (no visible change, but allows for better support for mobile devices)
+- Index page layout
-- Javascript foundation for reaading orders (further progress may be postponed until phase 4)
+- styles that pretain to the index page
+- Filled in text for index page
+- New padding and universal page layout margins
 # Removed
-- Page block display settings
+- Placeholder index page contents
+- old individual page padding layouts
 # Next steps
+- Create a color wheel tool that allows management to explore color themes on the website remotely
+- make carousel functional
-- Add button and window for actual payment (may be postponed until phase 5)
+    - Add javascript for carousel
-- Finalize layout of index page
+- Implement new layout for contact.htm page (possibly merge contact and about pages)
+    - Fill in text
-- Add javascript security (final step)
+    - Add proposed card animations
-- check for CORS issues (may be postponed until phase 3- no need to worry about CORS vulnerability yet)
+- Tidy up

+~~Finalize layout of index page~~

 ~~Create more button and menu CSS classes amd animations~~